Bad Book Drinking Game - Hair of the Dog (50 Shades Edition)

 Despite what your middle-school English teacher may have said that one week you learned about something fun like writing your own fiction, there is no need to replace every "he said" or "she said" with different verbs.
 In Janet Burroway's Writing Fiction, she mentions how the use of the word "said" in fiction is so common and straightforward, that it might as well be a piece of punctuation.
 Instead, many amateur writers will often feel the need to "spice" up their writing by adding different verbs here.
 It actually ends up distracting more than anything else, since they don't actually add to the quality of the writing.
 They're just different verbs.

 In 50 Shades of Grey, the characters rarely ever "said" anything to each other.
 Instead, they often "murmured" or "muttered" something.
 If you imagined an actual conversation where people were talking like this to each other the whole time, you'd wonder if they were joking or had a speech impediment.
-Take a sip any time you notice unnecessarily excess use of a verb in place of "said."
+Take a sip any time you notice unnecessarily excessive use of a verb in place of "said."

 Specifically Grey